Helperbird/website/src/pages/help/apps/helperbird-for-google-slides-addon.md

 ### 6. Review the Translation
 Once translated, check if the text displays correctly on your slide.
 You’re all set!

 ---

-Now you can easily translate text in your Google Slides with Helperbird!

----
 ---